c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ```

-When the write operation completes (or the operation fails), the _WriteCompletionHandler_ class is called, which by the _AsynchronousSocketChannel.close_ method closes the connection.
+When the write operation completes (or fails), the _WriteCompletionHandler_ class is called, which by the _AsynchronousSocketChannel.close_ method closes the connection.

 ```